Physiology, Psychology, and Genetics of Obesity

-A third clinical trial (4) examined the efficacy of two diets among Hispanic children and adolescents, for whom the prevalence of obesity and insulin resistance is considerably greater than for non-Hispanic white children.
+A third clinical trial examined the efficacy of two diets among Hispanic children and adolescents, where the prevalence of obesity and insulin resistance is considerably greater than in non-Hispanic white children.
 A low-glycemic load diet (LGD) has been proposed as an effective dietary intervention for pediatric obesity, but no published study had examined the effects of an LGD in obese Hispanic children.
 We compared the effects of an LGD and a low-fat diet (LFD) on body composition and components of metabolic syndrome in obese Hispanic youth.
-Obese Hispanic children (7–15 y of age) were randomly assigned to consume an LGD or an LFD in a two-year intervention program.
-Body composition and laboratory assessments were obtained at baseline and 3, 12, and 24 mo after intervention.
-In the 113 children who were randomly assigned, 79% of both groups completed three months of treatment, and 58% of LGD and 55% of LFD subjects attended 24-month follow-up.
-Compared with the LFD, the LGD significantly reduced the glycemic load per kilocalories of reported food intakes in participants at three months.
-Both groups had a significantly reduced BMI z score, which was expressed as a standard z score relative to CDC age- and sex-specific norms, and improved waist circumference and systolic blood pressure at 3, 12, and 24 months after intervention.
+Obese Hispanic children (7–15 years of age) were randomly assigned to consume an LGD or an LFD in a two-year intervention program.
+Body composition and laboratory assessments were obtained at baseline and 3, 12, and 24 months after intervention.
+In the 113 children who were randomly assigned, 79% of both groups completed three months of treatment and 58% of LGD and 55% of LFD subjects attended 24-month follow-up.
+Compared with the LFD, the LGD decreased the glycemic load per kilocalories of reported food intakes in participants at 3 months.
+Both groups had a significant reduction in BMI Z-score and improved waist circumference and systolic blood pressure at 3, 12, and 24 months after intervention.
 However, there were no significant differences between groups for changes in BMI, insulin resistance, or components of metabolic syndrome.
-We found no evidence that an LGD and an LFD differ in efficacy for the reduction of BMI or aspects of metabolic syndrome in obese Hispanic youth.
-Both diets reduced the BMI z score when prescribed in the context of a culturally adapted, comprehensive weight-reduction program.
+We thus found no evidence that an LGD and an LFD differ in efficacy for the reduction of BMI or aspects of metabolic syndrome in obese Hispanic youth.
+Both diets reduced the BMI Z-score when prescribed in the context of a culturally adapted, comprehensive weight-reduction program.